frovedis/frovedis/doc/manual/python/ml/ridge_regression.md

 ### release()

 __Purpose__
 It can be used to release the in-memory model at frovedis server.

-For example,

-    rr.release()

-This will reset the after-fit populated attributes to None, along with releasing server side memory.
+With this, after-fit populated attributes are reset to None, along with releasing server side memory.

 __Return Value__
 It returns nothing.